jlangch/venice/doc/readme/openai2.md

 **Option 2**

-Define an environment variable at the OS or Shell level:
+Define an environment variable at the OS Shell level:

+On MacOS update the profile `~/.zprofile`

 ```
 export OPENAI_API_KEY=sk-123456789
 # export OPENAI_ORG_ID=
 # export OPENAI_PROJECT_ID=
 ```

 Create a client that reads the OpenAI API key from the env var: